16th October 1888 — 25th September 1916

 Francis in the Army

 Francis had military experience prior attending College: he served as a Bombardier in the 2nd Battalion Wessex Royal Field Artillery (Territorial Ammunition Column) from 31st October, 1908 to 1st November, 1912.
 He was discharged from this service at the completion of term of 4 years.
 His Army Form E511 records ‘Conduct as Territorial: Very Good’.
 He is also described as being 6′ tall and having a dark complexion.
 This former Territorial service makes it highly likely that he would also have joined the Hampshire Territorials while at College.

 Francis joined the East Yorkshire Regiment at his own request, on October 26th, 1915, on his Application for Appointment to the Special Reserve of Officers.
-His four years of experience in the Royal Field Artillery Territorials and his professional status suited him for a Commission.
-He was allocated to the 3rd Battalion which was a Reserve unit intended to train and send men to reinforce depleted Battalions in the theatre of war.
+The choice of the East Yorks may seem strange.
+His brother Reginald was already serving in the regiment and had persuaded Francis to join him there—this intervention would lay heavy on Reginald’s heart in the years to come as he felt that he had played a part in the ultimate tragedy of his brother’s loss.
+Francis’s four years’ experience in the Royal Field Artillery Territorials and his professional status suited him for a Commission.
+He was allocated to the 3rd Battalion, a Reserve unit intended to train and send men to reinforce depleted Battalions in the theatre of war.
 After Officers’ Training, Francis received his Commission as 2nd Lieutenant on 29th November, 1915.20 A transfer from the Reserve Battalion to 1st Battalion East Yorks followed.

 A Home Visit: Celebrations